 Pine Grove is a tiny town located in the state of West Virginia.
 With a population of 344 people and just one neighborhood, Pine Grove is the 223rd largest community in West Virginia.

-Because occupations involving physical labor dominate the local economy, Pine Grove is generally considered to be a blue-collar town.
-41.90% of the Pine Grove workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pine Grove, you'll notice that it is more blue-collar than most other communities in America.
+41.90% of Pine Grove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pine Grove is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Pine Grove who work in sales jobs (25.71%), food service (10.48%), and management occupations (6.67%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Pine Grove has relatively fewer families with younger children, and/or college students.
 Combined, this makes Pine Grove a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.